Boccca2014/CodeGra.de/docs/guides/setting-up-unittest.rst

 .. code-block:: bash

-    $FIXTURES/cg-junit install
+    cg-junit4 install

 Compiling code and tests
 ~~~~~~~~~~~~~~~~~~~~~~~~

 For compiled languages it can be tricky to get the compiler to find all
-libraries needed to compile the students' code and your tests.
-For these
+libraries and other dependencies needed to compile the students' code and your
-languages the wrapper scripts provide a ``compile`` command that configures the
+tests.
+For these languages the wrapper scripts provide a ``compile`` command
-compiler to be able to find the required libraries.
-The ``compile`` command
+that configures the compiler to be able to find the required libraries.
+The
-takes file names as arguments and compiles those files.
+``compile`` command takes file names as arguments and compiles those files.

 For example, to compile all ``.java`` files in the current directory, including
 a JUnit version 4 test class, you would run

 .. code-block:: bash

-    $FIXTURES/cg-junit compile *.java
+    cg-junit4 compile *.java

 Running tests
 ~~~~~~~~~~~~~